carasiov/active_learning/src/infrastructure/visualization/README.md

 The visualization module provides a comprehensive suite of diagnostic plots for VAE experiments, including loss curves, latent space analysis, and model-specific visualizations for mixture priors and semi-supervised learning.

+This package is intentionally placed under `src/infrastructure/` so it can be reused by both experiments and the dashboard.

 ## Architecture

 The module uses a **registry pattern** for dynamic plot discovery and execution based on model configuration.
 The implementation is organized into domain-specific modules: